St. John’s Island – the largest of Singapore’s southern islands – is a fun-filled destination with nature, beaches, hiking trails and more.

 If you’re thinking of riding the waves to St. John’s Island, here’s a list of things you can do to make your trip even more meaningful!

 1. Have a picnic by the beach

 One highlight of the island which draws a steady stream of visitors has got to be St. John’s Island Beach.
-The white sandy shores and calm waters makes this beach a wonderful place to sit back, stretch your legs, and have a picnic.
+The white sandy shores and calm waters make this beach a wonderful place to sit back, stretch your legs, and have a picnic.
 Just make sure to avoid the high tides that usually appear in the afternoon or evening (see more tidal information here).

 If you want a bigger beach with even more pristine shores, take a short walk over to Lazarus Island Beach – a larger coastline with turquoise waters.
-This mushroom-shaped beach is picturesque from all directions, and offers beachgoers unparalleled views of Kusu Island (another island to explore!) and the sea.
+This mushroom-shaped beach is picturesque from all directions and offers beachgoers unparalleled views of Kusu Island (another island to explore!) and the sea.